-Lincoln Middle School Technology Use Criteria and Interventions
+Washington School Technology Use Criteria and Interventions

-- □ Print only when you have staff permission - Food, drink, gum/candy are not allowed while near and/or using technology.
-Only use your username and password - Computers, printers, and other technology is only for school approved work/projects not to play games on the Internet - Students must have permission to use the technology after school.
+- Food, drink, gum/candy are not allowed while near and/or using technology. - Only use your username and password - Computers, printers, and other technology is only for school approved work/projects not to play games on the Internet - Students must have permission to use the technology after school.

-At Lincoln Middle School, teachers and students work together to support our school values of safety, respect, and learning.
+At Washington Elementary School, teachers and students work together to support our school values of safety, respect, and learning.
 In some situations more formal interventions are required to help students assume accountability for their actions.
 The following level system describes those interventions as they relate to computer and technology use.

-Criteria Recommended Intervention Level 1 Activities that result in the wasteful use of resources, such as file space, paper, toner, etc. Using technology to play games or other activities that are not directly related to education.
+Criteria Recommended Intervention Activities that result in the wasteful use of resources, such as file space Using technology to play games or other activities that are not directly related to education.
 Meeting with teacher Administrator Contact Parent Contact Detention Suspension of user privilege Level 2 Using technology while access privileges are suspended or revoked.
 Downloading software regardless of whether it is copyrighted Posting authored or created by another without his/her consent.
 Using Technology to participate in any type of chat rooms, any type of electronic messaging, and/or email unrelated to school activities.
 Repeated level 1 offenses Meeting with teacher Administrator Contact Parent Contact Detention In School or Out of School suspension Suspension of user privilege Level 3 Using the technology for any illegal activity, including violation of copyright or other contracts of transmitting any material in violation of any U.S., State, or local regulations Using the technology to view inappropriate materials.
 Using the technology to participate in email cyber-bullying Repeated level 2 offenses Meeting with teacher Administrator Contact Parent Contact Detention In School or Out of School suspension Suspension of User Privilege Police or law enforcement involvement